isocan/ML-accelerated-ORR/README.md

 ## Data and licensing notes

 - Licensed VASP `POTCAR` files are not distributed.
-- Large restart files such as `WAVECAR` and `CHGCAR` are not required for the published post-processing workflow.
-- The committed Stage III data are a representative reproducibility example; the full production calculation archive is outside the scope of this GitHub repository.
+- The committed Stage III data are a representative reproducibility example.
-- Users must ensure that their use of VASP and any associated pseudopotential data complies with the relevant license terms.

 ## Citation

-Citation information will be updated after publication of the associated ACS Catalysis article.
+Citation information will be updated after publication of the associated article.